MrAzeeeem23/Weather_app.python/README.md

 # Weather_app.python
 Weather application with python

-🔰This my project about software devlopment with python, to understand the python programming, how gui works in python and how to integrate APIs in python software.
+🔰This my project about software devlopment with python,this project helps to understand the python programming, how gui works in python and how to integrate APIs in python software.

-🔰To run this code on your pc, it needs to install  all the libraries of python.
+🔰To run this code on your pc, it needs to install all of the libraries of python.

 🔰API used in this project is from OpenWeatherMap.